 - Up to four dimensions

-- Two floating-point and six integer formats, strings
+- Two floating-point and eight integer formats, strings

 - Numeric formats may be real or complex

 - Maintains additional information such as modification time, notes

 Igor also supports another class of named data objects that store just a single number or string.
 Numeric variables may be real or complex and string variables, like string waves, are unlimited in size and may contain binary data.